 The cost to file patents is an expensive task.
 Especially when you have filed patents for a variety of products and processes in multiple countries.
 Separate patent filing fees must be paid for each patent application for respective jurisdiction along with other requisites.

 Once your patent gets granted, to keep it alive you have to pay operational or maintenance fees.
-The lifetime cost of a patent that is filed in multiple countries – on an average – can easily run into anywhere from $80K to $300K or even more for a midsized company.
+The lifetime cost of a patent that is filed in multiple countries – on average – can easily run into anywhere from $80K to $300K or even more for a midsized company.

 Can something be done to reduce this cost?
 Turns out yes.
-We have presented five ways to minimize the costs during patent prosecution phase.
+We have presented five ways to minimize the costs during the patent prosecution phase.
 Before we have a look at them, let’s get the answer to this important question –

 Why is the Cost to File a Patent is Expensive?